colinephit/is3106-webapp/README.md

   <br>

 <h3>📝 Description :</h3>
-Welcome to Recipen – a recipe website for food enthusiasts to explore, create, and share their culinary experiences.
+Welcome to RecipeShare – a recipe website for food enthusiasts to explore, create, and share their culinary experiences.
 Indulge in a community-driven platform where food enthusiasts share their cherished recipes and captivating food blogs.
 Subscribe to the pro version to share your own recipes and to unlock a realm of taste, culture, and creativity.

 <div align="center">
 <img src="./client/src/assets/mockup-nobg.png" alt="mockup" />